When are College Football Playoff rankings released? Schedule, time for third CFP Top 25

 First two out:

-This article originally appeared on Nashville Tennessean: CFP rankings update: College Football Playoff show time, date
+This article originally appeared on Nashville Tennessean: CFP rankings update: College Football Playoff show, time